 Read more about Yes!
 To Small Groups.

-When planning for large group, or whole-group, activities, keep them short and active.
-Ensure the designated area, materials, and allotted time is developmentally appropriate, so the children remain engaged throughout the time.
+When planning large group or whole-group activities, keep them short and active.
+Ensure the designated area, materials, and allotted time are developmentally appropriate so the children remain engaged throughout the time.
 Children have limited attention spans.
 Consider the length of the activity and give freedom in the schedule to make adjustments as needed.

 Empower children to make their own choices throughout the day on what they want to do.
 We call this “free play” or “free choice”.
 By limiting the number of options, the child can decide what direction they want to take, which will allow them to engage with the activity longer.
 These opportunities for a child’s participation and engagement can increase their ability to process information, improve memory and create shared enjoyment among all.